ashwinsridharan/ashwinsridharan.github.io/index.md

 # Portfolio
 Hi there!
-Welcome to my portfolio website.
+Welcome to my portfolio website. <br>
 I am a graduate student pursuing Information Systems Management at Carnegie Mellon University' 20.
 I spent this Summer with the German software major SAP as a Product Analytics intern, focussing on the procurement software solution SAP Ariba.
 Prior to my masters, I was a part of the Advisory arm of the Big 4 firm Ernst & Young (EY) in India.
 As a Consultant, I was constantly challenged with business problems of various shapes and sizes of the EY global clientele, which I unraveled through technology, data and building innovative digital products at scale.